The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Perceivable information and user interface

 The first component of web accessibility guidelines is the perceivability principle.
-So, how to make your website more accessible in terms of perceivability principle?
-First and foremost you must ensure that both information and user interface components are presented to users in ways they can perceive.
-This means that any user must be able to perceive the information being presented with at least one of senses.
+So, let’s look at how to make your website more accessible in terms of the perceivability principle.
+First and foremost you must ensure that both the information and user interface components are presented to users in ways they can perceive.
+This means that any user must be able to receive and process the information being presented with at least one of the senses.
 Currently there are two main approaches to gain perceivability – text alternatives and captions usage.

 Text alternatives for non-text content

-Text is a real saving when it comes to representing non-text content.
+Text is a real savior when it comes to representing non-text content.
 Below are examples of how you can use text to represent non-text information:

 - Use short equivalents for images, including icons, buttons, and graphics.

-- Implement description of data represented on charts, diagrams, and illustrations.
+- Implement descriptions of data represented on charts, diagrams, and illustrations.

 - Utilize brief descriptions of audio and video files.

-- Employ labels for form controls, inputs fields, and other user interface components.
+- Employ labels for form controls, input fields, and other user interface components.

 Captions and other alternatives for multimedia

-People who are hearing impaired can’t hear audio or see video.
-Consequently, they need some alternatives to perceive the information.
+People who are hearing or visually impaired can’t hear audio or see video.
+Consequently, they need some alternatives to receive the information.
 Such alternatives can be the following:

-- Exploit text transcripts and captions for audio content like radio interviews recordings.
+- Exploit text transcripts and captions for audio content like radio interview recordings.

-- Handle audio descriptions to describe important visual details in a video.
+- Handle audio descriptions to reference important visual details in a video.